Philosophy and Purpose

 In many states, including states where corporate contributions are not permitted, MPAC may make contributions to state and local candidates, subject to limits established by applicable state or local laws or regulations.
 MPAC contributions to state and local candidates are available in an interactive map format on the MPAC Contributions page of this website and will remain archived there for a period of five years and may also be found on the FEC’s website by searching for “Marathon Petroleum Corporation Employees Political Action Committee."

-Some states also require the filing of reports of lobbying activities and expenses.
+Some states also require the filing of reports of lobbyingactivities and expenses.
 The Company files these reports where it is required to do so by applicable law.
 Not all states require reports of lobbying activities and expenditures.
-You may search state lobbying reports by using the interactive map on the Lobbying Disclosures page of this website.
+The map on the Lobbying Disclosures page of this website depicts the states in which the company (including any subsidiaries) is currently or has been within the past five years registered as an employer or principal of lobbyists (including company employees or independent contractors).
+Many of these states maintain a publicly available database of lobbying disclosure reports and registrations.

 Trade Association Participation